withastro/docs/src/pages/en/guides/styling.md

 ## CSS Integrations

-Astro comes with support for adding popular CSS libraries, tools and frameworks to your project like Tailwind and more!
+Astro comes with support for adding popular CSS libraries, tools and frameworks to your project like [Tailwind][tailwind] and more!

 📚 See the [Integrations Guide](/en/guides/integrations-guide/) for instructions on installing, importing and configuring these integrations.